mrhanlon/less-than-slash/README.md

 `br`, `hr`, `img`, `input`, `link`, `meta`, `area`, `base`, `col`, `command`, `embed`, `keygen`, `param`, `source`, `track`, `wbr`

-The plugin will automatically ignore any self-closing tags.
+The plugin will automatically ignore any of these self-closing tags.
 This is useful for frameworks like Angular.js, which allows the definition of custom elements.

 ## Contributing